RafaelCostaF/codebase-summarizer/README.md

 ```{=html}
 </p>
 ```
-Turn any codebase into a **ready-to-use prompt for LLMs** in seconds.
+> Turn any codebase into a **ready-to-use prompt for LLMs in seconds**

 ------------------------------------------------------------------------

 ## 🚀 What it does

-1. Scans your project\
+-   📂 Scans your project\
-2. Summarizes each file using an LLM\
-3. Generates a single `.txt` with:
-    -   folder structure\
-    -   file summaries\
+-   🧠 Generates summaries per file (LLM)\
+-   ⚡ Skips unchanged files (hash-based)\
-    -   prompt ready to paste
+-   📄 Builds a single prompt ready to paste into any LLM

 ------------------------------------------------------------------------